Two people walk into a bar…

 As we learned last week at our Weducation event with Coach Libby, mindset is everything.
 We learned 7 different mindset levels all the way from self-pity to complete transcendence.
 Unless you plan on spending A LOT of time meditating, your goal should be to spend most of your time somewhere in between.

 Two people walk into a bar.
 Which person has more fun?
-Which person feels better?
-Which person do you want to be around?
+Which feels better?
+Who do you want to be around?

 Two people walk into a bar.
 Which one are you?